Rendal Municipality: General information

 The parish of Rendal was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 This municipality was quite large, spanning 4201 km2 from the Østerdalen valley to the border with Sweden.
 During the 1870s, discussions began on dividing the large municipality.
-On 1 January 1880, the municipality of Rendal was split in two to create the municipalities of Øvre Rendal (population: 1,868) and Ytre Rendal (population: 1,661).
-Later, in 1965, a new Rendalen Municipality was established, but it did not have the same boundaries as the old Rendal municipality.
+On 1 January 1880, Rendal Municipality was split in two to create the new Øvre Rendal Municipality (population: 1,868) in the north and Ytre Rendal Municipality (population: 1,661) in the south.

+During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
+On 1 January 1965, a new Rendalen Municipality was established, but it did not have quite the same boundaries as the old Rendal municipality.